ligockym/portfolio/README.md

 # Portfolio

-Website for a developer at https://inqool.cz/.
+Website for a developer position at https://inqool.cz/

 ## Implemented bonuses
 - React & Typescript